Sub-sampling and other considerations for efficient risk estimation in large portfolios: Random Sub-sampling

 In the beginning of this section, we assumed that \(\br{\Term_{i}}_{i=1}^{P}\) are mutually independent.
 In real applications, including the ones we consider in this work, some of these terms might depend on a set of common underlying random variables.
 Nevertheless, we can use independent samples of those underlying random variables when sampling \(\Term_{i}\) to get independent samples of \(\Term_{i}\) and the previous discussion applies.
 Clearly such re-sampling introduces additional overhead since we have to re-sample the common underlying random variables.

 On the other hand, this re-sampling has several advantages.
 In addition to simplifying analysis and implementation and making the parallelization of the sampler easier, Gordy \& Juneja~\cite[Section 3]{gordy:nested} argue that re-sampling the common random factors is advisable to ensure that the Monte Carlo errors cancel out at the portfolio level.
-Moreover, by re-sampling the common underlying random variables we avoid having to sample multiple terms together which, as discussed above, imposes a minimum computational budget and the corresponding complexity is dependent on this minimum.
-Another advantage is that this re-sampling allows us to optimize the number of samples per term based on estimates of the second moments or variance of \(\br{\Term_{i}}_{i=1}^{P}\).
+Another advantage is that this re-sampling allows us to optimize the number of samples \emph{per term} based on estimates of the second moments or variance of \(\br{\Term_{i}}_{i=1}^{P}\).
 Because of these advantages, we argue that re-sampling is the prudent choice in most situations.
 It should be noted however that terms that are known to be negatively correlated should be sampled together to reduce the overall variance and hence the computational cost.
-Nevertheless, in Section~\ref{sec:nested} we will see better strategies to reduce the variability of the loss variables, \(\Loss_{i}\), in certain settings. \Term{f} \payoff{h}
+In \cref{sec:nested} we will see additional strategies to reduce the variability of the loss variables, \(\Loss_{i}\), in certain settings. \Term{f} \payoff{h}